Alamofire/Alamofire/Documentation/Usage.md

     }
 ```

 > It is important to note that using multiple response handlers on the same `Request` requires the server data to be serialized multiple times, once for each response handler.
+Using multiple response handlers on the same `Request` should generally be avoided as best practice, especially in production environments.
+They should only be used for debugging or in circumstances where there is no better option.

 #### Response Handler Queue